 “Tom, there’s also going to be four girls at the party.”

 “I know.
 I think they’ll be thrilled, Curt.”

 “It’s your funeral.”
 I shook my head and walked back to my room to put on my swimsuit, a T, and Crocs.

 When I walked out Tom’s door was open but he wasn’t in his bedroom.
 I went downstairs to the kitchen.
 Tom was standing by the sink talking to his mom.

 “Hey, Curt, lookin’ good.
 Ready to par-tay?”

 “Yes.
-Anything we can do to help, Mrs. W?”
+Anything more we can do to help, Mrs. W?”

 “Thank you, Curt, but everything is under control.
 It’s ten fifteen, and the kids you invited should start arriving soon.
 Oh, there is one thing.
 When they arrive tell them that anything valuable, their wallet or keys or cellphone, they can give to me.
 I’ll be in the kitchen so they can hand it off as they walk through to go outside.
 I’ll put their things in plastic bags and keep them secured.
-Also, they can leave their clothes in the family room.
+Also, they can hang their clothes in the hall closet.
 I assume most of them will be wearing their swimsuits under their clothes.”

 “Okay, thanks for those suggestions.
 Now I guess we should wait in the living room for people to arrive.”